Marker Logo

 Topics.
 This historical marker is listed in this topic list: Agriculture.
 A significant historical year for this entry is 1918.

 Location.
 37° 31.689′ N, 121° 56.271′ W. Marker is in Fremont, California, in Alameda County.
 It is in Cameron Hills.
-Marker is at the intersection of Via Orinda and Castillejo Way, on the left when traveling west on Via Orinda.
+It is at the intersection of Via Orinda and Castillejo Way, on the left when traveling west on Via Orinda.
 The resin marker is mounted to the fence in the Sabercat Creek Trail parking lot.
 Touch for map.
-Marker is at or near this postal address: 1837 Vía Orinda, Fremont CA 94539, United States of America.
+Marker is at or near this postal address: 1837 Vνa Orinda, Fremont CA 94539, United States of America.
 Touch for directions.

 The Hirsch Dairy Barn Marker image.
 Click for full size.

-Photographed By Joseph Alvarado, December 14, 2022
+Photographed by Joseph Alvarado, December 14, 2022

 2. The Hirsch Dairy Barn Marker